ray-project/kuberay/docs/guidance/profiling.md

 # Profiling with KubeRay

+## Stack trace and CPU profiling
 [py-spy](https://github.com/benfred/py-spy/tree/master) is a sampling profiler for Python programs.
 It lets you visualize what your Python program is spending time on without restarting the program or modifying the code in any way.

-This document describes how to configure RayCluster YAML file to enable py-spy and see Stack Trace and CPU Flame Graph via Ray dashboard.
+This section describes how to configure RayCluster YAML file to enable py-spy and see Stack Trace and CPU Flame Graph via Ray Dashboard.

-### **Theory**
+### **Prerequisite**
 py-spy requires the `SYS_PTRACE` capability to read process memory.
 However, Kubernetes omits this capability by default.
-To enable profiling, add the following to the `template.spec.containers` for both the head and workers.
+To enable profiling, add the following to the `template.spec.containers` for both the head and worker pods..

 ```bash
 securityContext: